datalogics-rswanson/pdf-web-api-clients/pdfprocess.md

 A request is a HTTP POST method.
 The message body is the request document, and the request parameters are encoded as form data.

-* Use the _apiKey_ parameter to specify the API key.
+* The _application_ parameter is a JSON object specifying the application ID and key, e.g. {'id': yourID, 'key': yourKey}.
 * Any request options are encoded as JSON in the optional _options_ parameter.
 * When the optional _inputName_ parameter is supplied, the server uses it when logging the request.
-* For image requests, use the optional _outputForm_ parameter to specify the image format (default=TIFF).
+* For image requests, the _outputForm_ parameter specifies the image format.

 Here is an [example of a request](examples/request.txt).